Georgian Legion (Ukraine): Integration with the Ukrainian military

 In February 2016, the Georgian Legion was officially integrated into the 25th mechanized infantry battalion "Kyiv Rus" of the Armed Forces of Ukraine.

 It fought in eastern Ukraine under the overall command of the 54th Mechanized Brigade.
 In December 2017, the Legion withdrew from the brigade citing the "incompetence" of the brigade's command after a costly operation conducted near Svitlodarsk on 16 December 2017.
 The 54th Mechanized Brigade denied that a "Georgian Legion" had ever existed among their ranks.

 In January 2018 the Legion's commander Mamulashvili said the unit remained committed to the Ukrainian cause and moved to another brigade and added that the decision was not connected to a political conflict between Mikheil Saakashvili and President of Ukraine Petro Poroshenko.

 In February 2022, immediately prior to the Russian invasion of Ukraine, the Georgian Legion was involved in training newly recruited Ukrainian civilians.
 The unit took part in combat from the first days of the invasion; it fought in the Battle of Antonov Airport and Battle of Hostomel.
+The Legion was mainly part of the Main Directorate of Intelligence during the early stages of the invasion, and part of the unit later joined the 1st Special Purpose Brigade.

 In early March 2022, the Georgian Legion reportedly had over 300 new interested recruits attempting to join.
 According to Legion policy, only experienced fighters or military veterans are allowed to join their ranks.
 People who didn't meet those requirements were refused.
 People with extremist views are also not welcome in the unit.
 The legion subsequently redeployed to help fend off the Eastern Ukraine offensive.

+The Legion was integrated into the Special Operations Forces' 4th Assault Center in 2024 followed by the Ukrainian Volunteer Army on 14 December 2025.

 Casualties

-The April Nine Monument in Tbilisi displays photos of Georgian and foreign volunteers who died defending Ukraine in 2022.

 As of February 2024, 44 Georgian Legion volunteers have so far been reported killed in the Russian invasion of Ukraine.
 These include: